The Impossible Elephant

 The Impossible Elephant is a 2001 Canadian adventure comedy film directed by Martin Wood and written by Robert C. Cooper.
 The film premiered at the Sprockets Toronto International Film Festival for Children on April 20, 2001 and was later released on home media by the distributor Peace Arch Entertainment.

 Synopsis

-A boy named Daniel, whose mother has recently passed away, wishes upon a star for an elephant.
+A boy named Daniel, whose mother has recently died, wishes upon a star for an elephant.
 His wish comes true when one appears in his clubhouse, much to the disapproval of his father.
 When they bring it to a zoo, they find out that the elephant is sick and will be shipped to San Diego to be taken care of.
 When attempting to help his adopted pet escape, with the help of his friend Gilbert, they realize the elephant possesses the ability to fly.